 Providers must record the daily attendance or non-attendance of Participants (excluding Online Base Service Participants) using the Department's Supervisor App in accordance with the Workforce Australia Supervisor App Guide.
 If the Provider is unable to use the Department's Supervisor App due to technical issues, and for all Online Base Service Participants (whose Referral is managed outside the Department's IT Systems), the Provider must document each Participant's attendance or non-attendance by an alternative method and retain those Records.
 Records must include the:

 - Course ID and name

-- Participant's Job Seeker ID and name
+- Participant's Job Seeker ID and name, noting that an Online Base Service Participant does not have a JSID

 - date of the expected attendance

 - Participant's attendance or non-attendance

 - user ID and name of the person creating the Record.